SchemaSmith Documentation

 URIDescription

-forge://docs/overviewOverview of the SchemaSmith toolset and Forge Barrett assistant
+schemasmith://docs/overviewOverview of the SchemaSmith toolset and Forge Barrett assistant

-forge://docs/platformsDatabase platforms supported by SchemaSmith with capabilities
+schemasmith://docs/platformsDatabase platforms supported by SchemaSmith with capabilities

-forge://config/connectionsDatabase connections from the config file (passwords masked)
+schemasmith://config/connectionsDatabase connections from ~/.schemasmith/askforge.json (passwords masked)

-forge://knowledge/categoriesBrowse the Forge Barrett knowledge base categories
+schemasmith://knowledge/categoriesBrowse the Forge Barrett knowledge base categories

 Context-Aware Resources